 - What hot shot trucking is

-- What the advantages of hot shot trucking are.
+- Types of hot shot trailers

-- What the disadvantages of hot shot trucking are
+- Downsides of hot shot trucking

 You deserve to have all of the information needed to make the correct decision for your freight so let’s talk about all things “hot shot trucking.”

-What is Hot Shot Trucking?
+What Is Hot Shot Trucking?

-Hot shot trucking is the process of transporting smaller quantities of freight using a flatbed hot shot trailer and a “medium-duty” pickup truck.
-In many instances, hot shot trucking provides a time — and budget-friendly — solution for shippers that would alternatively send their freight via less-than-truckload (LTL) or partial-truckload (PTL) services.
+In many instances, hot shot trucking provides a time- and budget-friendly solution for shippers who would otherwise send their freight via less-than-truckload (LTL) or partial-truckload (PTL) services.

 Where weight capacity is concerned, a 40-foot hot shot trailer isn’t suited to haul any freight that weighs greater than 16,500 pounds.
+Many hot shot drivers won’t want to pull a full 16,500 pounds with their truck, so you may not be able to find a hot shot for a heavy load.

 Their versatility coupled with the efficiency they provide their drivers — which often translates into cost savings for the shipper — make hot shot trailers a widely popular option for moving loads that fall within their dimensional confines.